A topic from the subject of Biochemistry in Chemistry.

 Introduction

 Cell membranes are the thin, flexible barriers that surround all living cells.
-They protect the cell\'s interior from its surroundings and allow the cell to interact with its environment.
-Cell membranes are made up of a phospholipid bilayer, a double layer of phospholipids that are arranged with their hydrophobic tails facing each other and their polar head groups facing outward.
-The phospholipid bilayer is selectively permeable, meaning that it allows certain substances to pass through while blocking others.
+They protect the cell's interior from its surroundings and allow the cell to interact with its environment.
+Cell membranes are primarily composed of a phospholipid bilayer, a double layer of phospholipids arranged with their hydrophobic tails facing each other and their polar head groups facing outward.
+This phospholipid bilayer is selectively permeable, meaning it allows certain substances to pass through while blocking others.

 Basic Concepts